Ueberspannung/PD-PPS-Controller/README.md

 - first line
 The currently selcted profile type will be displayed.
 in this case it is a fixed profile.
-If an augmented profile is selcted the selected refgulater mode will be displayed at the end of the line.
+If an augmented profile is selcted the selected regulater mode will be displayed at the end of the line.
     - U means constant voltage
     - UI means constant voltage and current limited by SW and PS hardware.
     - UI^ means constant voltage and current limited in SW, no hw support
+	- an exclamation mark will be displayed when current limiting is active
 - second line
 The selected voltage and current rating is displayed.
 - third line